kptdev/kpt/docs/design-docs/08-package-variant.md

 1. The controller will examine all in-package resources, looking for those with an annotation named `kpt.dev/config-injection`, with one of the following
    values: `required` or `optional`.
 We will call these "injection points".
+It is the responsibility of the package author to define these injection points, and to specify which are required and which are optional.
+Optional injection points are a way of specifying default values.
 1. For each injection point, a condition will be created in the downstream PackageRevision, with ConditionType set to the dot-delimited concatenation of `config.injection`, with the in-package resource kind and